nus-cs2113-AY2021S2/ip/docs/README.md

 ### Find Task Based on Description: `find`

 This command finds tasks based on their description.
-It will print out a new list of the all the tasks having description containing this subtext.
+It will print out a new list of all the tasks having description containing this subtext.

 > **Note: the index print out here cannot be used for commands of `delete` and `done`.
 Please
 > use the index printout in the full list (`list`) for those two commands!**